 We’ve compiled a list of all our favorite apartment search resources.

-In the previous six-month span, Houston’s average rent has increased by 2.6%, which isn’t too bad.
+In the past year, Houston’s average rent has increased by 8%, which isn’t too bad.

-The rent is higher than the national average but so is the vacancy rate meaning you’ll probably be able to find a place to live, but affording it will be a different story.
+The rent is higher than the national average along with the vacancy rate, meaning you’ll probably be able to find a place to live, but affording it will be a different story.

-But before you commit to any leases or sign any contracts, you should definitely get a feel for what your rights as a renter are.
+Before you commit to any leases or sign any contracts, you should understand what your rights as a renter are.

 - Texas Required Landlord Disclosures